aglab2/tutorials/git.md

 ssh-keygen
 ```

 Use default parameters for everything - click "Enter" multiple times. it will write your SSH key to the paths listed in first 2 lines.
 From terminal read "id_rsa.pub" file using cat.
+Replace "[NAME]" with your name.
 ```
 cat C:\Users\[NAME]\.ssh\id_rsa.pub
 ```